Twitter buys Indian mobile marketing start-up ZipDial

 Bengaluru-based ZipDial gives clients phone numbers for use in marketing campaigns.
 Consumers call the numbers and hang up before connecting and incurring charges, and then receive promotion-related text messages.

-Such “unique behaviour” was behind ZipDial, the start-up said in a statement announcing the Twitter deal.
+Such “unique behavior” was behind ZipDial, the start-up said in a statement announcing the Twitter deal.

 Twitter did not disclose terms of the purchase.
 Techcrunch, citing unidentified sources, reported the deal at $30 million to $40 million.